The Ultimate Guide to Portugal's Algarve.

 Whether you're a family traveling through the Algarve or a couple looking for a romantic getaway, Monte Santo Resort is a great place to stay and has options for everyone.

-If you're looking for other things to do and places to visit in Portugal, check out our Ultimate Guide to Portugal!
+If you're looking for other things to do and places to visit in Portugal, check out our Ultimate Guide to Portugal and our Three Day Guide to Lisbon!
 Thank you Monte Santo Resort and Memmo Baleeira Hotel for hosting us during our time in the Algarve!